 After my graduation I wanted to write an article for a magazine for medical doctors and as I was told that I had to interview at least two persons with a Habilitation degree, I immediately thought of Uwe.
 For reasons unknown to me the article was rejected; perhaps it was too revolutionary, as Uwe suggested.
 In fact Uwe was conducting research on a nutritional supplement based on fermented soy.
 He believed that the isoflavones fermented soy contained would be able to convert stress hormones into hormones that would have a positive effect on immunity.
 In this way he believed that we would be able to effectively treat cancer, infectious diseases and even psychiatric conditions.
 Uwe and I became close friends, and we made several publications together.
 Unfortunately Uwe died in 2016 and the publications so far were not enough for me to receive a Habilitation degree myself.

-An IQ of 160 SD 15 means that in 100,000 (hundred thousand) randomly selected persons, there are only approximately three persons of comparable intellect.
-If we stay more modest: An IQ of 140 SD 15 means that in 1000 (one thousand) randomly selected persons, there are only approximately three persons of comparable intellect.
-My true IQ is probably somewhere between these two extremes, although it was once estimated to be even higher, namely 172, due to my performance on a novel, experimental numerical test (ENNDT).
-An IQ of 172 SD 15 would mean that in 1.2 million randomly selected persons, there is at most only one, if any, person of comparable intellect.
+An IQ of 160 SD 15 means that only 1 in 30,000 randomly selected persons has a comparable level of intellect.
+On a novel, experimental numerical test (ENNDT), my IQ was even estimated to be 172 SD 15, which would mean that in 1.2 million randomly selected persons, there is at most only one, if any, person of comparable intellect.
 I achieved a similar result in a test that measures the "Kurzspeicherkapazität", a concept coined by the German psychologist Siegfried Lehrl: it was estimated to 380 bit, which translates to an IQ of 173.
-The formula for translating the "Kurzspeicherkapazität" to an IQ score (SD 15) is: f(x) = 100 + (ln x - 4.32809) / 0.32844 * 15, where x is the information capacity in bit.
-This implies that I am able to read texts twice as fast as the average person and am able to memorize sequences of up to approximately 11 digits at once.
+(The formula for translating the "Kurzspeicherkapazität" to an IQ score (SD 15) is: f(x) = 100 + (ln x - 4.32809) / 0.32844 * 15, where x is the information capacity in bit.)
+This is because I am able to read texts twice as fast as the average person and to memorize sequences of up to approximately 11 digits at once.

 This was how I more or less became a grown-up and now take care of my living myself.
 Some might have had a more exciting youth - at least I tried to design it according to my interests within the limits of my resources.
 Perhaps I will ultimately use my knowledge and experience to write books - I have read much and whenever I go to the bookstore, I have the feeling that I know more than what I could gain from continuing to read.